-She was academically sound but in a high performing school, she was just one amongst many.
-She enjoyed learning foreign languages, cooked and made jewelry in her spare time.
+She was academically sound but in a high-performing school, she was just one amongst many.
+She enjoyed learning foreign languages, cooking, and making jewelry in her spare time.
 She is a very good kid, but I wasn’t sure if that was enough.
-With no app innovations, sports trophies, debate certificates or theatre achievements to her credit, how would her resume stand out?
+With no app innovations, sports trophies, debate certificates, or theatre achievements to her credit, how would her resume stand out?

-When we gave her the space to make her own choices in high school, she learnt to set her own goals and take responsibility for them.
+When we gave her the space to make her own choices in high school, she learned to set her own goals and take responsibility for them.

 Watching her spread her wings finally broadened my perspective.